-I vividly remember my mother with a tobacco in hand blowing smoke to the muerto’s face and spitting alcohol onto the preinda (cauldron where el muerto sits) filled with gunpowder.
-A large fire would loom overhead - el muerto was listening and we can ask for guidance.
+I vividly remember my mother with a tobacco in hand blowing smoke to el muerto’s face and spitting alcohol onto the preinda (cauldron where el muerto sits) filled with gunpowder.
+A large fire would loom overhead; el muerto was listening and we can ask for guidance.
 We sang to Orishas as a form of prayer.
-In the car, we would sing a lot to Eleggua - the orisha in charge of showing you paths in life, “el que abre los caminos.”
+In the car, we would sing a lot to Eleggua, the orisha in charge of showing you paths in life, el que abre los caminos.
 We would drive around in the car, pull the windows down and sing “Eshu o, Elegguara é, Eshu o Mofuribale, o Mofuribale mi padre, Elegguara é” while offering him candy, pennies, and corn in return for his help.

 In Cuba, it is not uncommon to participate in both Santeria and Palo religions or even also Catholicism.
 Living in Miami, though, where most of the Cuban immigrants were light-skinned and Catholic, I was not allowed to share with others that we practiced Afro-Cuban religions.
 We masked our practice with going to church on Sundays after Saturday’s Tambor.

 During my dance studies as a college student at Florida International University, I had the opportunity to train in Afro-Brazilian and Afro-Cuban modern dance (Tecnica Cubana).
 Things felt better, more normal -as if the two sides of my upbringing - classical dance at school and religious dancing at home- weren’t necessarily separate.